brastelcloud/basix_ws_cti.js/README.md

 ### Elements
   - channel: an ordinary channel.
 If you connect using you API token you will be notified of events in all channels in the PBX.
 If you connect using session authentication (meaning a user is identified), you will be notified only about channels related to that user (channel.user_id = SESSION_USER_ID) unless you specify ws_cti?full_events=true in the connection URL (restricted to pbx admins).
-  - queued_channel: a channel that was put into a ring queue.
-  - parked_channel: a channel that was parked on a parking slot.
   - user: a user in the pbx
   - group: a group in the pbx
   - group_member: a group membership relation in the pbx